-Learn the basic e.g. directions, shopping, ordering food etc.
+A French course to learn the basics e.g. directions, shopping, ordering food etc.

 Who is the course aimed at?

 Learners who have no experience with French at all and those who want to brush up their school French.